Activating Google Workspace (Gmail and Google Drive)

 After successfully onboarding the Google Workspace SaaS application to Avanan, the administrator can change the role assigned to the Avanan application.
 To do that:

-1. Sign in to your Google Admin console with an account with super administrator privileges.
+1. Sign in to your Google Admin Console with an account with super administrator privileges.

 2. Create a custom admin role.
 For more information, see Google Documentation.